 The goal is to keep them interested and achieve the goal the marketers set.
-Enage guide and convert users in real time.
+Engage guide and convert users in real time.

 How Does Reactful Coincide with the New GDPR Privacy Regulations?

 This was a big topic this year.
 All of our customers started asking about how we handle personal information.
-How we store it manage it, and how can their customers request a deletion of their personal information.
+How we store it to manage it, and how can their customers request the deletion of their personal information.
 The answer is very simple.
 We observe the behavior, but we don’t collect personal or historical information.
-The behavioral data that we aggregate is completely anonymous, and it’s aimed to find patterns which are common to a large number of users.
+The behavioral data that we aggregate is completely anonymous, and it’s aimed to find patterns that are common to a large number of users.

 If you visit a website and you know what you’re doing, you won’t see any actions.
 However, if you start to click through and scroll restlessly, your behavior has changed, so our system will react differently.
 That’s the kind of data we looking at and it is only relevant in real time, so there are no traces back to the user.